SpinDoctorMRI/SpinDoctor/README.md

 }
 ```

-Citations for the Neuron Module and Matrix Formalism module can be found in the `CITATION.bib` file.
+Citations for further developements such as the Neuron Module and the Matrix Formalism module can be found in the `CITATION.bib` file.